andeya/widerror/README.md

 # widerror
-Error type with wide attributes, used for API unified error code
+Error type with wide attributes, used for API unified error code.